LinuxForHealth/FHIR/docs/src/pages/guides/FHIRValidationGuide.md

 }
 ```

 The `PackgageRegistryResourceProvider` class converts the packageId (e.g. hl7.fhir.us.core) to a path where it can find the NPM package index file: `.index.json`.
 The `PackageRegistryResourceProvider` class creates `FHIRRegistryResource` instances, using the index file, and caches them in a map on startup.
 The `PackageRegistryResource` (an implementation of `FHIRRegistryResource` class lazily loads the underlying FHIR resource into memory when it is accessed.
 Multiple versions of the same resource can be registered.
-FHIR registry resource providers can be bundled into a jar file and deployed with the IBM FHIR server in the user lib directory.
+FHIR registry resource providers can be bundled into a jar file and deployed with the LinuxForHealth FHIR Server in the user lib directory.

-The IBM FHIR Server uses the Snapshot and not the Differential, you must include a Snapshot.
+The LinuxForHealth FHIR Server uses the Snapshot and not the Differential, you must include a Snapshot.
 As mentioned in [#2829](https://github.com/LinuxForHealth/FHIR/issues/2829), you may use FHIR Sushi with the `-s` option to generate a Snapshot.

 For more information, please see: [https://confluence.hl7.org/display/FHIR/NPM+Package+Specification](https://confluence.hl7.org/display/FHIR/NPM+Package+Specification)

 ### Built-in profile support

-The IBM FHIR server has built-in support for the following:
+The LinuxForHealth FHIR Server has built-in support for the following:

 - Profiles defined in the base FHIR Specification (v4.0.1: R4 - Mixed Normative and STU) [http://hl7.org/fhir/profilelist.html](http://hl7.org/fhir/profilelist.html)

 ### Optional profile support

-The IBM FHIR Server project includes modules for select FHIR implementation guides and makes versions of those available in both Maven Central and in the fhir-validation-distribution.zip artifact, which may be downloaded from [https://github.com/LinuxForHealth/FHIR/releases](releases).
-To make an implemenation guide available to the server, copy the corresponding jar (e.g. `fhir-ig-us-core-VERSION.jar`) to the IBM FHIR Server's userlib directory before startup.
+The LinuxForHealth FHIR Server project includes modules for select FHIR implementation guides and makes versions of those available in both Maven Central and in the fhir-validation-distribution.zip artifact, which may be downloaded from [https://github.com/LinuxForHealth/FHIR/releases](releases).
+To make an implemenation guide available to the server, copy the corresponding jar (e.g. `fhir-ig-us-core-VERSION.jar`) to the LinuxForHealth FHIR Server's userlib directory before startup.

 In many cases, these modules wrap multiple versions of the corresponding implementation guide.
 By default, the server will use the latest version of given resource for validation purposes.